Dietary intervention studies as a whole are inherently flawed and do not produce causal or clinically relevant health recommendations or decisions.

-The NIH/Hall study included the “appetite peptides” ghrelin, leptin, and adiponectin which we previously knew were associated with eating behavior.
-Because of that the Reus, Perdue investigators searched the literature for relevant BPA clinical markers of health outcome associations.
+The NIH/Hall study included the “appetite peptides” ghrelin, leptin, and adiponectin are known to be associated with eating behavior.
+Because of that, the Reus, Perdue investigators searched the literature for relevant BPA clinical markers of health outcome associations.

-Data revealed that Bisphenol A affected ghrelin, leptin, and adiponectin affecte in the ways as the NIH/Hall study recorded for Ultra-Processed Foods.
+Data revealed that Bisphenol A affected ghrelin, leptin, and adiponectin in the ways the NIH/Hall study recorded for Ultra-Processed Foods.

-A further search for disease/syndromes and clinical indicator similarities between Plastic-Derived Chemicals and Ultra-Processed Foods (table below) further confirms that both show nearly identical activity.
-From this, the only conclusion that can be reached is that neither trial can delineate a specific causal action of PDC’s or UPFs because both are present in study foods, exert almost identical effects and are, therefore, mutually confounding factors
+A further search for disease/syndromes and clinical indicator similarities between Plastic-Derived Chemicals and Ultra-Processed Foods (table below) further confirmed that both show nearly identical activity.
+From this, the only conclusion that can be reached is that neither trial can delineate a specific causal action of PDC’s or UPFs because both are present in study foods, exert almost identical effects and are, therefore, mutually confounding factors.

 The path to a revised protocol: Confounding factors lead to greater complexity and expense

-This study’s investigators, from the beginning, recognized that basic nutritional levels — protein, fat, and sugar/carbohydrates would need to be the same at each level of the study.
+From the beginning, this study’s investigators recognized that basic nutritional levels — protein, fat, and sugar/carbohydrates would need to be the same at each level of the study.
 While unnecessary in previous dietary intervention studies that measured only BPA levels, the present study also measures health effects which can be affected by nutritional composition.